+However, the ratings derive comfort from the high revenue visibility and low offtake risk for the commissioned capacity of NWPL's wind power project because of the long-term (25-year) PPA with SECI, at a fixed tariff.
+SECI is an intermediary counterparty and has signed power supply agreements (PSAs) with the state-owned distribution utilities (discoms).
 The ratings also draw comfort from the presence of a strong counterparty like SECI (rated [ICRA]AAA (Stable)/[ICRA]A1+) and the payment security mechanism under the PPA, with a provision for letter of credit equal to average one-month billing.
-Moreover, SECI is included in the tripartite agreement (TPA) with the Government of India, the Reserve Bank of India and the state governments, which guards against payment delays from the discoms.
 This, along with the superior tariff competitiveness of the project, mitigates the counterparty credit risk for the company.
-Further, the additional provisions in the PPA/PSAs related to compensation in case of grid curtailment or backdown and the termination liability in the event of default by the offtaker provide comfort.
+Further, the additional provisions in the PPA/PSAs related to compensation in case of grid curtailment or backdown and the termination liability in the event of default by the offtaker provides comfort.
+The rating also draws comfort from being part of the Alfanar group, having diversified presence in engineering, procurement and construction (EPC), project development, engineering services and manufacturing business, primarily in Saudi Arabia.
+There has been a track record of support to NWPL and other Indian SPVs in the form of bank guarantees for debt-servicing reserve account (DSRA) as well as through unsecured loans.